 Ah, how poets sing and die!

-But let’s talk about her HOUSE.
-I have never visited it, but if I’m ever in that area of the country I will be sure to make a stop.
-She and her husband devoted time, energy, and finances, into creating this oasis.
-The garden was key.
-Anne was a devoted gardener, and the natural world is one of the main “characters” in her poetry (it’s not a surprise she loops herself in with Keats in the poem “Dunbar” above.)
-During her lifetime, people would travel from all around to take tours through her garden.
+Let’s also talk about the importance of her HOUSE.
+She and her husband devoted time, energy, and finances, to create this oasis.
+Anne was a devoted gardener, and the natural world is one of the main “characters” in her poetry (it’s not a surprise she loops herself in with nature-lover John Keats in the poem “Dunbar” above.)
+People would travel from all around to take tours through her garden.

 Here she is, in her famous garden:

-In 2018, Spencer was paid tribute to by being put on a postage stamp:
+In 2018, tribute was paid to Spencer by putting her a postage stamp:

 Here are a couple of her poems.
 The second, “At the Carnival” is my favorite.